Six of Swords -

 (Education / other things than ballet/ice sk8ing)

 He was furthermore skilled in dancing, so right then, at fourteen, he was sent to a boarding school in western lands, where he trained ballet.
 A tall young woman with a face like the full moon and almond eyes, as much a stranger in a strange land as the Czarevich himself, Minako had become his instructor during that foreign sojourn, and accompanied him back to his stepmother's court, since she lived apparently in her family tavern at the edge of the czardom.
-The reason for their return had been none other than the growing unrest in the capital of that refined western realm; the royals themselves having even been taken prisoner by the new revolutionary government.
+The reason for their return had been none other than the growing unrest in the capital of that refined western realm; the royals themselves having even been taken prisoner by the new revolutionary government, and the talk of the town was even their impending beheading.
 Back at the Czarina's court, Viktor was pushed to practise ballet with Minako for a couple of hours.
 They had a special room set up for his practise and it did a good job for what it was.

 With a blink of an eye they were at the lake and Viktor quickly put on his skates.
 He was eager to try new things, impatient and unable to wait for his lessons.